wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 #### The tops of the trees

+[TODO: i would use "root" instead of "top".]

 In the section where we showed you how to use our Makefile, we were calling 'make' with an option, such as push-all, build-smtp, names, or clean.
 We're now going to show you the rules that implement these options.